-Management exercised judgment in applying the requirements of ASC 842, including the determination as to whether certain contracts contain a lease and for the Headquarters Lease Amendment, the discount rate used to determine the measurement of the lease liability.
-As the implicit rate of the Headquarters Lease Amendment was not known, the Company estimated a 9.0% discount rate, which was management's estimate of the Company's incremental borrowing rate.
-To estimate the incremental borrowing rate, management considered observable debt yields of comparable market instruments, as well as benchmarks within the Headquarters Lease Amendment that may be indicative of the rate implicit in the lease.
+Management exercised judgment in applying the requirements of ASC 842, including the determination as to whether certain contracts contain a lease and for the headquarters lease, the discount rate used to determine the measurement of the lease liability.
+The discount rate of our headquarters lease is an approximation of the Company's incremental borrowing rate and is dependent upon the term and economics of the agreement.
+To estimate the incremental borrowing rate, management considered observable debt yields of comparable market instruments, as well as benchmarks within the headquarters lease agreement that may be indicative of the rate implicit in the lease.